UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • You can often opt out of a smart meter installation due to health or privacy concerns, though this usually comes with an extra monthly fee.

 If you recently received a notice from your utility company about a meter upgrade, or you just noticed a digital device replacing the old spinning dials on the side of your house, you might be feeling a bit skeptical.
-It’s natural to question new technology, especially when it’s attached to your home and tracks your daily habits.
-While smart meters can feel invasive to some, they are designed to modernize the grid and give you more control over your energy usage.
-Here’s everything you need to know about what this device actually does.
+While smart meters can feel invasive to some, they are designed to modernize the energy grid and give you more granular control over your daily consumption.
+Here is everything you need to know about what this device actually does, how it calculates your monthly expenses, and why utility companies are pushing for this technological leap.

 What Is a Smart Meter and How Is It Different?